pomerium/pomerium/docs/docs/identity-providers.md

 description: >-
   This article describes how to connect Pomerium to third-party identity providers / single-sign-on services.
-You will need to generate keys, copy these into your promerium settings, and enable the connection.
+You will need to generate keys, copy these into your Pomerium settings, and enable the connection.
 ---

 # Identity Provider Configuration